brettbuddin/lectric/README.md

-# Yum Slider
+# Lectric Slider

-Yum Slider is a JavaScript slider that is touch enabled and looks awesome on Apple touch devices.
+Lectric is a JavaScript slider that is touch enabled and looks awesome on Apple touch devices.

+It's Electric!

 **Requires:** [jQuery](http://github.com/jquery/jquery)